Explore Heart Attack

 Once the diagnosis of a heart attack is confirmed or strongly suspected, doctors start treatments to try to promptly restore blood flow to the heart.
-The two main treatments are "clot-busting" medicines and angioplasty, a procedure used to open blocked coronary arteries.
+The two main treatments are "clot-busting" medicines and percutaneous coronary intervention (PCI), sometimes referred to as coronary angioplasty, a procedure used to open blocked coronary arteries.

 Thrombolytic medicines, also called "clot busters," are used to dissolve blood clots that are blocking the coronary arteries.
 To work best, these medicines must be given within several hours of the start of heart attack symptoms.
 Ideally, the medicine should be given as soon as possible.

-A thin, flexible tube with a balloon or other device on the end is threaded through a blood vessel to the narrowed or blocked coronary artery.
+A thin, flexible tube with a balloon or other device on the end is threaded through a blood vessel, usually in the groin (upper thigh), to the narrowed or blocked coronary artery.

 Once in place, the balloon is inflated to compress the plaque against the wall of the artery.
 This restores blood flow through the artery.

 During the procedure, the doctor may put a small mesh tube called a stent in the artery.
-The stent helps prevent blockages in the artery in the months or years after angioplasty.
+The stent helps prevent blockages in the artery in the months or years after the procedure.

 You also may be given medicines to relieve pain and anxiety, treat arrhythmias (which often occur during a heart attack), or lower your cholesterol (these medicines are called statins).

 Coronary artery bypass grafting (CABG) also may be used to treat a heart attack.
 During CABG, a surgeon removes a healthy artery or vein from your body.
 The artery or vein is then connected, or grafted, to the blocked coronary artery.